BLavery/psuite-upython/pblynk.md

 Your blynk token should be edited in your settings.py file.There are also 3 blynk options in settings:

 -   BlynkBridge
--   BlynkExtras
+-   BlynkExtras (sync, tweet, setproperty, lcd, email)
 -   BlynkGpioAuto.

 These if True will add extra
-functionality to Blynk, at the expence of precious RAM memory.
+functionality to Blynk, at the expense of precious RAM memory.
 These same settings can be overridden in project file before you import blynk.

 Normal startup:

 	import pblynk
 	b = pblynk.Blynk()

+or in full:

+	b = pblynk.Blynk(token, server, port, connect)
+	# defaults = settings.Token, "blynk-cloud.com", 8442, True

 -connection is TCP (no ssl option)

 Adding options: